David427/SkillStorm-P2-TaxGuru/README.md

 # **Objective**
 - Create a tax preparation website styled like the IRS website.
-    - Only worry about Federal taxes.
 - Microservices architecture?
 TBD...

 # **Functional Requirements**
 - User administration | Create an account, login.
-    - We probably need at least two users to showcase full functionality.
+We probably need at least two users to showcase full functionality.
 - User information | Enter personal info.
 - Financial information | Enter financial info.
 - Tax information | Show a user’s Federal tax breakdown, how much their return is or how much they owe, etc.